waterstreamio/waterstream-aws-ecs-ccloud-terraform/README.md

      ssh -i ssh_keypair/waterstream-key ec2-user@<waterstream_testbox>

 Testbox has Kafka and MQTT clients (mosquitto-client).
-You can use it to teest client connection.
+You can use it to test the client connection.

 Listen to the messages on all MQTT topics, use QoS 0 for subscription: